 After years in the wilderness, Halo: The Master Chief Collection will bring Halo: Reach, Halo: Combat Evolved Anniversary, Halo 2: Anniversary, Halo 3: ODST (minus the Firefight mode), Halo 3 and Halo 4 to PC.
-We've finally seen the first fruits of 343's labor with Halo: Reach is out now, but there are still five more Halo games headed to PC in 2020 as part of the collection.
+With the recent release of Halo 3, all that's left is ODST and Halo 4.

 The only previous games in the FPS series to launch on PC were Halo and Halo 2, both well over a decade ago (if you don't count the Halo Wars spin-offs).
 This is obviously a big moment, and it seems like Microsoft is making some good decisions in bringing them to PC: Namely launching them on Steam, rather than trapping them on the Microsoft Store (though you can buy it there too).
 There's much more to go into below, too.